carljmosca/go-rest-demo-db/README.md

 ```
 #####Docker instructions
 ######build
-change to the db directory
+change to the db directory and then build the database image and run a new container from the image
 ```
 ./build.sh
 ./run.sh
 ```
-change back to top level directory
+change back to top level directory and again build the application image and run a new container from the image
 ```
 ./build.sh
 ./run.sh
 ```
-if you don't have it, get the ip address of your docker machine  (depending on your environment)
+if you don't happen to have it, get the ip address of your docker machine (depending on your environment)
 ```
 docker-machine ip default
 ```